sugarina19/DESeq2/README.md

 # DESeq2
-An attempt to satisfy my curiosity.
+An attempt to satisfy curiosity.